halil33441/rgbphoto/README.md

 # rgbphoto
 Webcam Photo R-G-B Histogram chart

-Hello this project made by halil.
+Hello, this project made by Halil.

 Firstly this is just school project so you can understand that this is not prof. just students project.